trettt/InteractiveQuizApp/README.md

-# The Best Quiz App (for sure not self proclaimed)
+# The Best Quiz App (for sure not self-proclaimed)

 ## Description